amitpammu/retailer-discount/README.md

 I have created some mock users in utils/mock-user.json file.

-Use below action to caluclate discount
+Use below username to caluclate discount:

-You can use below Username:
 * test
 * test1
 * test2